-- 1. Motivate Directors and management to pursue the long-term growth and success of the Company within an appropriate control framework; and - 2.
-Demonstrate a clear relationship between key executive performance and remuneration.
+- (1) Motivate Directors and Management to pursue the long-term growth and success of the Company within an appropriate control framework; and - (2) Demonstrate a clear relationship between key executive performance and remuneration.

-Under clause D3 (b) paragraph (1) and (3) the Charter also states that:

-- 1. Management should be remunerated at an appropriate balance of fixed remuneration and performance based remuneration; and - 2.
-Any performance-based remuneration should be clearly linked to specific performance targets which are aligned to the Company's short and long-term performance objectives.
+Under clause D3 (b) paragraph (1) and (3) the Charter also state that: - (1) Management should be remunerated at an appropriate balance of fixed remuneration and performance based remuneration; and - (2) Any performance based remuneration should be clearly linked to specific performance targets which are aligned to the Company's short and long-term performance objectives.

 The Remuneration Committee has once again undertaken a detailed evaluation of its remuneration practices to ensure it remains contemporary and meets the objectives set out above.
 The Committee engaged the services of Crichton & Associates Pty Ltd during the year ended 30 June 2016.
-Their engagement was limited to a remuneration benchmark assessment of the Board and five (5) executive KMP, a brief review of the 2016 Remuneration Report and a valuation of Share Based Payments (SBP).
+Their engagement was limited to a remuneration benchmark assessment of the Board and five (5) executive KMP, a brief review of the 2015 Remuneration Report and a valuation of Share Based Payments (SBP).